Falls Creek Guides

 With Falls Creek Guides they provide a guide to pace and navigate the Cobungra Valley that exists between Falls Creek and Mt Hotham, a packed lunch, morning tea/coffee, transfer to pretty valley pondage and back from Mt Hotham to Falls Creek, backpacks and local knowledge make this tour a great day.

 The crossing is a 23 kilometre hike that requires strong stamina and hiking experience.
-The 700 metre vertical climb up from Dibbin’s Hut is quite steep and climbs over a distance of 4.5 km.
+The 700 metre vertical climb up from Dibbin’s Hut is quite steep and climbs over a distance of 4.5 kilometres.
 The attraction to this trek is the iconic view of Feathertop, rugged bush trails, open plains that are frequented by native wildlife, brumbies and the challenge of making the trek in a day with the support of Falls Creek Guides and services.

 Roper's Glimpse of Bogong